KMEW targets ₹1,000 crore topline amid ₹3,000 crore bid pipeline

 *this image is generated using AI for illustrative purposes only.

-Knowledge Marine & Engineering Works has outlined a robust growth trajectory backed by a ₹3,000 crore bid pipeline and full fleet utilization.
+Knowledge Marine & Engineering Works has set its sights on a topline of ₹1,000 crore in the coming years, underpinned by a ₹3,000 crore bid pipeline and full fleet utilization.
 The company, engaged in dredging, charter hire, and shipbuilding, shared its strategic outlook during an investor meet organized by Hem Securities Ltd. on June 19, 2026.
 Management emphasized the government's focus on maritime infrastructure as a key driver for future opportunities.

 The company operates through three primary business verticals: dredging services, charter hire, and shipbuilding.
 Management highlighted that the Indian dredging industry is expected to grow at approximately 8.4% CAGR, with capital dredging demand projected to rise significantly by 2030.
 To capitalize on this, KMEW is focusing on green maritime initiatives, having secured two Green Tug contracts.
 Each Green Tug costs approximately ₹90 crore to construct, carries a 15-year contract tenure, and benefits from a 20% shipbuilding subsidy.